 Computer viruses cannot be described in several words.
-There are tens of types and subtypes of them, and each one has a lot of unique characteristics.
-Describing them all can take hours or even days – but I tried to make a short comprehension on each type.
+There are tens of types and subtypes of them, and each has many unique characteristics.
+Describing them all can take hours or even days – but I tried to make a short comprehension of each type.
 This information will be useful for everyone who has a computer and uses it every day.

 But first, let me answer a single question.
 What is a computer virus?
 A computer virus is an umbrella term for malicious software.
 However, such a definition is not 100% correct.
-Malicious software, or malware, is a class of programs designed to make money on their victims, or just to mischief the users who got one.
-And originally, viruses are just a type of malware – and not a common term.
-You can read more general information in a separate article – but there we will review only computer virus types.
+Malicious software, or malware, is a class of programs designed to make money on their victims or just to mischief the users who got one.
+And originally, viruses were just malware – and not a common term.
+You can read more general information in a separate article, but we will review only computer virus types there.

 How many types of computer viruses are there?

 It is hard to give a correct answer.
-Each day, a lot of different types of computer viruses appear, and a certain amount turns inactive.
+Many different computer viruses appear each day, and a certain amount turns inactive.
 Even if we look at the most active ones, we will struggle to count them all without missing something.
 So, let’s tamper the circle and look only at general types – there are still more than 10 of them.

-It is a kind of computer virus that allows the fraudster access to your computer without your permission.
-This software is usually used to create botnets – a network of zombie computers that do what crooks want.
+It is a computer virus that allows the fraudster access to your computer without your permission.
+This software is usually used to create botnets – zombie computer network that does what crooks want.
 Inflating the polls on the websites, DDoS attacks, email spamming – all these things are not pleasant.
 Sometimes, backdoors are used as a combination of downloader and spyware.

 Short reference about botnets